saisrikark/firewall/README.md

 Modules
 1. Controller which starts all other modules simultaneously
+    - controller.py
-2. Sniffer to sniff packets
+2. Sniffer
-    - send this data to the trigger module
+    - to sniff packets
+    - sniffer.py
 3. Trigger module running while sniffing packets
     - first layer - traffic based trigger
+        - traffictrigger.py
     - second layer - packet based trigger
-    - call dynamic firewall
+        - packetfilter.py
-4. Dynamic firewall - to dynamically add rules to firewall being used
+4. Dynamic firewall
+    - to dynamically add rules to firewall being used
+    - firewall.py
+5. Packet Filter
-    - and to check for a packet validity.
+    - to check for a packet validity
+    - firewall.py
+5. Redirection
-5. Redirection - to send the packet to the honeypot or otherwise
+    - to send the packet to the honeypot or otherwise
+    - forwarder.py

 How will it work?
 1. Start a lot of sniffers on each core.